What your antenna installer won’t tell you

-Ask your antenna installer do they will guarantee you perfect reception.
+Ask your antenna installer will guarantee you perfect reception.
 If the answer isn’t exactly a yes, find yourself another installer.

 Will there be any additional costs?

-A common practice amongst many larger antenna installers in Perth is to come in with a cheap and cheerful attitude often at an attractive price to stand out amongst others.
+A common practice among many larger antenna installers in Perth is to come in with a cheap and cheerful attitude often at an attractive price to stand out among others.
 The issue is everybody needs to win jobs, then make their job pay off.
 Most of this is done by hidden costs such as the requirements for boosters to be installed, larger masts all without the customer being told clearly on the phone or email.
 This is common practice of many mobs with vague generic sounding business names.

 A common example and often an easy moneymaker is a newly installed antenna to replace a broken old one.
 If the customer still experiences TV reception issues later on after working well for a while, the installer is called back to look further into the issue to find a rusted splitter of some 20 years old in a hidden location. $100 + Parts and what not later is one of many more to come service calls to replace defective components which should have been replaced the first time.
 You will never know the real cost of getting perfect reception without a guarantee

 Terms and conditions